Frequently Asked Questions

 All the major mobile phone operators have coverage in Naturbyn and its surroundings.
 However, we recommend that you avoid your mobile phone and enjoy the forest’s natural silence.
 And did we mention already that there is no WIFI…?

 Do I need to rent a canoe?

 No, as a guest you can make use of them without any charges.
-Paddles and life jackets are available in different sizes for children and adults.
+Paddles and life jackets are available.

 Is there running water?

 Yes there is fresh cold water available, coming from our natural cold spring.
 We also have a primitive shower which heats the water in a large wood-fired cauldron.